tzlaine/small_wg1_papers/P2781_constexpr_t.md

 into ill-formed code.
 This is almost certainly an improvement, since it happens at compile time (UB is highly problematic at compile time).

-Since a UDL will never include a sign character, in order to be able to write natural-looking literals like `-42ic`, we also need to add a unary `operator-` for `std::integral_constant`.
+If choosing Option 1, we also need to add a unary `std::integral_constant::operator-`, because a UDL will never include a sign character.
+Without this, you could not write natural-looking literals like `-42ic`.

 ## Add `constexpr_t`